fatbrain1/ThinkingCoin-DApp/doc/roadmap.md

 ## How do I join as a contributor?
 Reach out to us through our [GitHub Repository](link-here) or community channels.

-Next Steps for Documentation
-	1. Store Documentation:
-	•	Create a docs/ folder in your repository and add these markdown files.
-	2. README Linking:
-Add links to these files in your repository’s README.md:

 ## Documentation
 - [Introduction](doc/introduction.md)